-Portal #1 is a series of 15 riso printed posters; an utopian future built from the 17 notes collected at the time, imprinted onto the planetary movements of Trappist-1, the newly discovered Solar System.
-This Portal was created during the Artquest Lifeboat Studio Residency, for which it was first exhibited.
-It has since been exhibited at Nowhere Gallery, Milan.
+Portal #1 is a series of 15 riso printed posters; an utopian future built from the first 17 notes in ‘Notes for a new world order’ (collected up until April 2017), imprinted onto the planetary movements of Trappist-1, the newly discovered Solar System.
+This Portal was created during the Artquest Lifeboat Studio Residency, for which it was first exhibited (June 2017).
+It has since been exhibited at Nowhere Gallery, Milan (October 2017).

 A new world order.